-- Subd.
-9. Notice of order for sanitary district annexation.
-The chief administrative law judge shall publish in the State Register a notice of the final order for sanitary district annexation, referring to the date of the order and describing the territory of the annexation area, and shall mail or e-mail information of the publication to each property owner in the affected territory at the owner's address as given by the county auditor.
+Subd.
+8. Notice of order creating sanitary district.
+The chief administrative law judge shall publish a notice in the State Register of the final order creating a sanitary district, referring to the date of the order and describing the territory of the district, and shall mail or e-mail information of the publication to each property owner in the affected territory at the owner's address as given by the county auditor.
 The information must state the date that the notice will appear in the State Register and give the Web site location for the State Register.
-The notice must: - (1) describe the petition for annexation to the district; - (2) describe the territory affected by the petition; and - (3) state that a certified copy of the order shall be delivered to the secretary of state for filing ten days after public notice of the order in the State Register. - Subd.
-10. Filing.
+The notice must:

+(1) describe the petition for creation of the district;

+(2) describe the territory affected by the petition; and

+(3) state that a certified copy of the order shall be delivered to the secretary of state for filing ten days after public notice of the order in the State Register.

+Subd.
+9. Filing.
 Ten days after public notice of the order in the State Register, the chief administrative law judge shall deliver a certified copy of the order to the secretary of state for filing.
-Thereupon, the sanitary district annexation is deemed complete, and it shall be conclusively presumed that all requirements of law relating thereto have been complied with.
-The chief administrative law judge shall also transmit a certified copy of the order for filing to the county auditor of each county and the clerk or recorder of each municipality and organized town wherein any part of the territory of the district, including the newly annexed area, is situated and to the secretary of the district board.
+Thereupon, the creation of the district is deemed complete, and it shall be conclusively presumed that all requirements of law relating thereto have been complied with.
+The chief administrative law judge shall also transmit a certified copy of the order for filing to the county auditor of each county and the clerk or recorder of each municipality and organized town wherein any part of the territory of the district is situated and to the secretary of the district board when elected.